amanshivhare/Event-Registration-System/README.md

 By following the steps and using the provided cURL commands, you can:

 - Set up and run the application locally.
-- Register users and obtain JWT tokens.
+- Register admin and users and obtain JWT tokens.
 - Create, view, update, and delete events.
 - Register for events, view your registrations, and cancel them if needed.